What if instead of an obstacle, sex was a pathway toward a spiritual life?

 It is through this practice of conscious union that we can reach the next stage of soulful union.

 There’s a beautiful term in the Sanskrit Tantric scriptures known as “Maithuna” which literally translates to “sexual union.”
 Maithuna is one of Tantra’s most important teachings as it makes use of conscious “sexual intensity” as a ladder that ascends to greater heights of intensity, focusing upon the illumination of the soul rather than solely on physical sexual pleasure.

 The sexual urge derives its strength from the body and our emotions, and by itself is not powerful enough to lift us to new levels of conscious awareness.
 It is Tantric sex that helps us to experience a true sexual Soulful Union by helping us to embody our Soul.
-This type of sex can only be described as a feeling of boundless pure bliss, warmth and identity-merging (or ego loss) especially during orgasm.
+This type of sex can only be described as a feeling of boundless pure bliss, warmth and identity-merging (or ego death) especially during orgasm.

 If you would like to experience Soulful Union via spiritual sex, here are some recommendations:

 - Stay celibate for as long as you can.
 This will increase your sexual energy so that you can learn to channel it.
 You may feel a tingling sensation in your lower back, this is your kundalini energy which assists in the experience of Unity.